Spatiotemporal Calibration of 3D Millimetre-Wavelength Radar-Camera Pairs: Introduction

-An in-situ method to estimate the spatial transformation between the radar and camera, and the temporal offset of the sensor data streams, would enable long-term AV operation in the field.
-In some cases, spatial and temporal calibration are performed entirely \emph{separately} \cite{lee_extrinsic_2020}, or the calibration process is iterative, alternating between spatial and temporal steps until convergence is reached \cite{lee_extrinsic_2020}.
-However, in general, more accurate methods involve \emph{jointly} estimating all of the parameters as part of one maximum likelihood estimation problem \cite{2016_Rehder_General,persic_spatiotemporal_2021}.

-Existing radar-camera spatial and spatiotemporal calibration algorithms are restricted to certain environments and sensor configurations \cite{lee_extrinsic_2020} \cite{persic_spatiotemporal_2021}.
+An in-situ method to estimate the spatial transformation from the radar to the camera and the temporal offset of the sensor data streams, would enable long-term AV operation in the field.
+However, existing radar-camera spatial and spatiotemporal calibration algorithms are restricted to certain environments and sensor configurations \cite{lee_extrinsic_2020,persic_spatiotemporal_2021}.
 Primarily, these methods rely on the assumption that the radar measures `point-like' reflections from objects.
-In general, a radar measurement (of the reflected electromagnetic pulse) is a complex function of the shape, relative orientation, size, and composition of an object \cite{richards_principle_2010}.
-An additional difficulty is that multipath reflections often produce outlier measurements of ghost `objects' \cite{richards_principle_2010}.
+In general, a radar measurement, determined from a reflected EM pulse, is a complex function of the shape, relative orientation, size, and composition of an object \cite{richards_principle_2010}.
+Additionally, multipath reflections introduce outlier measurements of ghost `objects' \cite{richards_principle_2010}.
 To avoid these problems, specialized trihedral retroreflective radar targets are used to produce the desired point-like radar returns.
-A visual fiducial (e.g., an AprilTag \cite{wang_apriltag_2016}) can be placed over or alongside the trihedral target, allowing radar-camera measurement correspondences to be established.
+A visual fiducial can be placed over or alongside a trihedral target, allowing radar-camera measurement correspondences to be established.
 The use of targets, however, means that calibration must be carried out in specialized areas or with infrastructure that is not usually available during regular AV operation.
-Additionally, the algorithms require that the radar-camera pair(s) share overlapping fields of view, which may not be possible for all radar-camera systems.
+Additionally, these algorithms require that the radar-camera pair(s) share overlapping fields of view, which may not be possible for all radar-camera systems.